 Edgar Degas, “Collector of Prints”, 1866, alongside a passepartout frame sketch by Edgar Degas, from one of his notebooks.

 Another devoted collector of Degas’s work who took the artist’s framing preferences into account was Isaac de Camondo.
 M. Camondo bequeathed his collection of more than 30 works by Degas to the Louvre, and they are now housed in the Musée d’Orsay.
-The standard Camondo frame echoes the passepartout frame in its structure, but with the addition of a ribbon and stave ornamental border at the face of the outer rail in place of the flutes.
+The standard Camondo frame echoes the passepartout frame in its structure, but with the addition of a ribbon and stave ornamental border at the face of the outer rail in place of the flutes (image at right).
 This decorative detail was almost certainly requested by the collector, perhaps so the frames would serve as a bridge between the modern pictures of Degas and Camondo’s collection of eighteenth century furniture.

 There is another, very different sort of frame designed by Degas of which one example is known to exist, on the pastel portrait of his friends Ludovic Halévy and Albert Boulanger-Cavé.
 This frame is a convex form, a segment of a column, with a finely fluted surface and no ornamental details whatsoever.